OriginPoints/OriginPoints/README.md

-I'm Origin, also known as (OriginPoints, in depth), and I'm a programmer.
+I'm Origin, also known as (OriginPoints, indepth), and I'm a programmer.
 If you'd want to commission me for something, simply add me on discord, which will be listed at the end of the portfolio.

 Programming languages: Lua, Python, C++, and occasionally C#.